vuetifyjs/vuetify/packages/docs/src/pages/en/getting-started/upgrade-guide.md

 - `background-color` prop has been renamed to `bg-color`.
 - `dense` prop on components such as v-select, v-btn-toggle, v-alert, v-text-field, v-list and v-list-item has been changed to `density` prop with the variants `default`, `comfortable`, `compact`
 - Activator slots work slightly different.
 Replace `#activator={ attrs, on }` with `#activator={ props }`, then remove `v-on="on"` and replace `v-bind="attrs"` with `v-bind="props"`
+- Some components have structural changes in their markup.
+Which means you may have to change how you query and assert them in tests. `v-switch` now uses an `<input type="checkbox" />` under the hood, which is why the `aria-checked` and `aria-role="switch"` attributes were removed.

 ### Input components